 • Discuss, analyse and appraise original and effective solutions, tools and resources,

 • Look at new ways of working across the sector, in relation to a specific topic,

 • Draw conclusions about what is and is not working, and

 • Analyse the evolving external environment which will influence future ICSO innovation.

-In partnership with JustLabs, the title of our inaugural 2019 edition is: ‘Responses to Populism in a Digitally-Enabled Era’.
+In partnership with JustLabs, the title of our inaugural 2019 edition is: ‘Civil Society Innovation and Populism in a Digital Era’.

 Civil society organisations are innovators.
 They try new approaches to old and emerging problems.
 A current emerging problem for civil society organisations is populism.
 To their credit, civil society organisations have taken up the challenges presented by this.
 However, there is a significant opportunity for organisations to benefit more from the lessons others have learned or are in the process of addressing.
 That is what our report aims to do.